ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa2/index.md

     - A program that has a type error in a conditional position
     - A program that calls a function from within a loop
     - Printing an integer and a boolean
+    - (EDIT) Two functions that call each other